-Attribute Description Example Validity Data element passes all edits for acceptability Validity flags established and passed, e.g. sample volume greater than threshold value; span and calibration check within certain threshold values Completeness bleteness Missing data elements are minimal, i.e. Hourly averages only calculated below a threshold percentage minute data with > 80% coverag hour Consistency Data element is free from variation and contradiction based on the condition of another data element PM2.5 should be less than or equal to PM10 Time stamps on different instruments should be consistent Uniqueness Data element is unique-there are no duplicate values Sample identifiers only occur once (i.e. are not duplicated) Representativeness Degree to which data accurately and precisely represent a characteristic of a Percentage of population or time period sampled above a threshold value that is statistically determined population, parameter variations at a sampling point, a process condition, or an environmental condition Accuracy Data elements represent true values Methods can be traced back to a primary standard Standard methods are used Precision Data elements are reproducible Duplicate measurements are carried out and agree to within 10% Comparability Data elements from one data set or method can be compared to another Difference in concentration of a compound measured by two independent methods less than a threshold amount
+Attribute Description Example Validity Data element passes all edits for acceptability Validity flags established and passed, e.g. sample volume greater than threshold value; span and calibration check within certain threshold values Completeness Missing data elements are minimal, i.e. below a threshold percentage Hourly averages only calculated from minute data with > 80% coverage in the hour Consistency Data element is free from variation and contradiction based on the condition of another data element PM2.5 should be less than or equal to PM10

 Table 6 Some attributes to consider during assessment of data quality.
-Modified from Nousak and Phelps (2002), Eurostat (2007) and EPA (2009).
+Modified from Nousak and Phelps (2002),Eurostat (2007) and EPA (2009).